syncfusion-content/javascript-docs/js/api/ejHeatMap.md

 ### itemsMapping.row `Object`
 {:#members:itemsMapping-row}

-Specifies the property and display value of the heatmap. row
+Specifies the property and display value of the heat map. row
 #### Default Value: